rmc3408/Java/README.md

 * Constructors and static methods cannot be declared abstract.
 * abstract superclasses to declare variables

+* Known as dynamic binding or late binding. superclass reference to invoke method. subclass concentre each method.

+* FINAL

+A _final_ method in a superclass cannot be overridden in a subclass.

+Methods that are declared private are final,
+Methods that are declared static are final.
+A final class cannot be extended to create a subclass.

+_Static binding_ Once declare a final method, subclasses use the same method implementation.

+- example: Class String is an example of a final class

 - Concrete classes
 Classes that can be used to instantiate objects. more specific.